11th Closing the Gap Report

 [A] A tick ? indicates the target is on track.
 A dash – indicates the data are either not published or there is no agreed trajectory.
 Remaining targets are not on track.

-The full Closing The Gap report can be found at: https://ctgreport.pmc.gov.au/
+You can download the full Closing The Gap report at: https://ctgreport.pmc.gov.au/